 Mark Weber, Assistant Dean for Career Services

-Margie Boone, Assistant Director and Director of Professional Development
+Margie Boone, Associate Director and Director of Alumni Advising and Professional Development

-Yih-hsien Shen, Assistant Director and Director for J.D.
+Yih-hsien Shen, Associate Director and Director for J.D.
 Advising

 Mark has more than 20 years of experience counseling and advising students and attorneys about their careers.
 Before becoming the Assistant Dean for Career Services at Harvard Law School in 2000, he held that role at the University of Illinois College of Law, his alma mater.
 Mark is an active member of NALP, the National Association for Law Placement and has held numerous leadership positions within the organization including serving on the Board of Directors and the Long Range Strategic Planning Committee, and chairing the Nominating Committee.
 In addition to his experience in higher education, Mark practiced law at a mid-sized firm in Chicago where he focused on tax, corporate and bankruptcy matters and worked in the tax department of a Big Four public accounting firm.
 Mark is also a CPA and received his B.S. in Accountancy from the University of Illinois.